Shivanshsri01/Web-Scraping/README.md

 This script is authored by Shivansh Srivastava .Feel free for any question or improvement.

-### License
+## License

-This project is licensed under the MIT License.
-Copyright © 2024 Shivansh Srivastava.
+This project is licensed under the [MIT License](LICENSE).
+Copyright © 2024 Shivansh Srivastava